 - “Dedication” in which a copyright owner purposefully adds works to the public domain

 - Authors have the ability to not copyright their works and in turn dedicate their works to the public domain.
-This leads to a work being free to use by anyone in anyway they see fit.
+This leads to work being free to use by anyone in any way they see fit.

-- Frequently content creators will try to dedicate works although they are not the copyright owner.
+- Frequently content creators will try to dedicate works although they are not copyright owners.
 This is not allowed since only the copyright owner has the ability to dedicate a work to the public.

 - The type of work of not protected under copyright law

 - This is the broadest of the four additional categories.